jcrist/msgspec/docs/source/extending.rst

             real, imag = struct.unpack('dd', data)
             return complex(real, imag)
         else:
-            # Raise a TypeError for other extension type codes
+            # Raise a NotImplementedError for other extension type codes
-            raise TypeError(f"Extension type code {code} is not supported")
+            raise NotImplementedError(f"Extension type code {code} is not supported")

     # Create an encoder and a decoder using the custom callbacks